Velocity-IIITDWD/iiitdwd.ac.in/README.md

 Check out our [**Contributing Guide**](docs/CONTRIBUTING.md) for ways to contribute and guidelines.

-Contributions are welcome!
-Here are some ways you can contribute:

 - **[Submit Pull Requests](https://github.com/Velocity-IIITDWD/iiitdwd.ac.in/pulls)**: Review open PRs, and submit your own PRs.
 - **[Report Issues](https://github.com/Velocity-IIITDWD/iiitdwd.ac.in/issues)**: Submit bugs found or log feature requests for Iiitdwd.ac.in.